frictionlessdata/datapackage/source/data-packages.rst

   identifier and therefore should be unique in relation to any registry in which this package will be deposited (and preferably globally unique).

-The metadata SHOULD have the following keys and values:
+The metadata SHOULD have the following fields:

 * licenses - array of licenses under which the package is provided.
 Each license is a hash with an id (based on http://OpenDefinition.org/licenses) and/or a url property linking to the actual text.
 Example::